-can be expelled from the exam by the head of department or whoever the head of department authorises to do so, or the examiners can agree to expel the student from the exam while it is taking place.
+In case of cheating offences or disruptive behavior during the exams, the head of department, the person authorized by the head of department or the examiners in agreement may expel the student from the exam while it is taking place.
 In such cases the justification of the action is to be evaluated in connection with the subsequent decision.